Furkanzmc/qtdevcon-community-driven-coding-guidelines/slides.md

 Then comes the visual children that might depend on the properties we declared above or the inherited properties.

+This helps us especially when we have designers working on the codebase.
+It makes it easier for them to read and understand code.
 -->

 ---